Sajan-Mahla/HWS-app-s/README.md

 - precisely fetched to your location
 - so pack the bag.

-### 2️⃣0️⃣ 🔤 MagicPress - every keypress is a show!
+### 2️⃣0️⃣ MagicPress - every keypress is a show!
-- see your typing come alive with smooth animations -toggle ASCII codes because why not learn while you type -beautiful key history that scrolls like butter
+- see your typing come alive with smooth animations
+- toggle ASCII codes because why not learn while you type
+- beautiful key history that scrolls like butter

+### 2️⃣1️⃣ Accessibilty Sandbox - You spoke then HEARD
+- gained best knowlegede
+- Learn about most types of accessibilty
+- Used Best practices

 ---
 ### ⏳ More coming soon...